augustopedroza/photoscroller/README.md

 # Activities
 ## PhotoGalleryActivity
 * Uses constraint layout to show its simplicity but in reality that screen is so simple that the full benefits of a flat layout are not leveraged (It is not computationally expensive).
 * Uses the traditional MVC pattern which, in my opinion, decreases testability.
-Business logic is easily mixed with UI code.
+Application logic is easily mixed with UI code.
 * Since the list of pictures might be large, a RecyclerView has been chosen to display thumbnails.

 ## PhotoActivity